-Sunday 9th August – the Ninth Sunday after Trinity
+Sunday 27th September – the Sixteenth Sunday after Trinity

 Shortened Holy Communion

 St Paul says, “Be imitators of God; love as Christ loved; do not grieve the Holy Spirit; put away all anger and bitterness, all slander and malice.”
 So let us confess our sins to God who forgives us in Christ.